-Piaggione, the vineyard just below the winery, was originally planted in 1994 (part of it was replanted in 2012.
-Piaggione Alto is an extended part of the Piaggione hill that was planted in 2007 with guyot training, also used for Brunello.
-Sorgente, the vineyard above the winery, is used for the Rosso di Montalcino. ½ of Sorgente was planted in 1994 and ½ in 2001.
+Piaggione, the vineyard just below the winery, was originally planted in 1994.
+Later part of it was replanted in 2012.
+Piaggione Alto is an extended part of the Piaggione hill that was planted in 2007 with guyot training.
+Sorgente is the vineyard above the winery.
+Half of Sorgente was planted in 1994 (Sorgente) and half in 2001 (called Sorgente Nuova).
 The soil here is a mix of old and new soil: some stratified schist as well as some deep ocean deposit.
 Sorgente has more clay in it than does Piaggione or Piaggione Alto.
-Finally the Teatro vineyard, which is a .7 hectare parcel further up the hill from the other two, was planted with massale selection Sangiovese in 1994.
-The winery was the first producer in Montalcino to be certified organic.
-He believes that a vineyard must be treated like a beloved garden and that a vineyard will give better fruit if it is loved and well cared for.
+Finally, the Teatro vineyard, which is a 0.7 hectare parcel further up the hill from the other two, was planted with massale selection Sangiovese in 1994.
+The winery was the first in Montalcino to convert to organic viticulture (in 1996) and was certified by ICEA in 2004.
+The Eichbauer’s have, since their purchase, begun conversion to biodynamic farming.

 At harvest, all the grapes are harvested by hand, and carefully sorted before being brought into the winery for fermentation which occurs in open top stainless steel and, of course, with indigenous yeast using a pied de cuvee.
 Macerations last for around three weeks.
 His Rosso di Montalcino is aged in 10HL tonneaux – 20% of which is new – it then goes into the bottle for at least six months before release.
 His Brunello is aged 3 years in wood.
 It starts in 500L and 1000L tonneaux - and then is transferred into 20HL to 40HL casks.
 All of the oak at the winery is neutral French oak aside from their largest 40HL botte which is Slavonian.